Squarespace Web Design Tips

 I was having a bit of trouble finding how to change the font size and weight of the Navigation Button.
 I kept getting to the Primary button settings, but changing those settings did not change the Header Navigation button look and feel, only the primary button in the form.

-The solution: Go to Assign Styles in Fonts.
+The solution: Go to Fonts and then select the bottom option, Assign Styles.
 Then select HEADER BUTTON (Custom).
 This allows you to adjust just the look and feel of your Header Navigation Button.
+In this custom mode, you can change the font weight, font family, font style, font size, font letter spacing etc for the navigation Header Button.

 Change Squarespace header/navigation button text size.